WifiWave2 is a software package that includes drivers, firmware and configuration utilities for compatible 802.11ax and 802.11ac Wave 2 interfaces.

-It can be downloaded as part of the 'Extra Packages' archive for the latest ARM release of RouterOS 7.
+It can be downloaded as part of the 'Extra Packages' archive for ARM and ARM64 releases of RouterOS 7.

 When using a graphical configuration tool (WinBox or WebFig), wifiwave2 interfaces can be configured using either the 'Wireless' or 'QuickSet' tabs.